 In the interest of full disclosure, One Mile At A Time earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers that we have found for each card.
 Please check out our advertiser policy for further details about the partners we work with.
 Thanks for your support!

-A couple of days ago I wrote a post with four reasons it could make sense to apply for the Chase Sapphire Preferred® Card rather than the Chase Sapphire Reserve® Card, even if you think the Reserve may make sense for you in the long run.
+A few months ago I wrote a post with three reasons it could make sense to apply for the Chase Sapphire Preferred® Card rather than the Chase Sapphire Reserve® Card, even if you think the Reserve may make sense for you in the long run.

 While I think a lot of people are familiar with the benefits of the two types of cards, in this post I wanted to quantify a bit better when it could make sense to have one card over the other.